 Implications for Research and Practice: To develop professional teacher training programs that apply more effective activities and provide better feedback and correction, it is imperative to establish better communication with the students and understand how to integrate technology in the language lessons.

-English self-efficacy beliefs, self-efficacy sources, higher education, English curriculum
+Keywords: English self-efficacy beliefs, self-efficacy sources, higher education, English curriculum